elastic/kibana/x-pack/plugins/security_solution/cypress/README.md

 The `security_solution/cypress` directory contains functional UI tests that execute using [Cypress](https://www.cypress.io/).

-Currently with Cypress you can develop `functional` tests and coming soon `CCS` and `Upgrade` functional tests.
+Currently with Cypress you can develop `functional` tests and coming soon `CCS` functional tests.

 If you are still having doubts, questions or queries, please feel free to ping our Cypress champions: